JoseCage/angolan-dev-opportunities/README.md

-# Angolan Developer's Opportunities
+# Angolan Developer Job Opportunities

 A list of companies in need of developers.
-Many companies have been asking where can they find developers that live in [Angola](https://pt.wikipedia.org/wiki/Angola).
+Many companies have been asking me where can they find developers that live in [Angola](https://pt.wikipedia.org/wiki/Angola).
 So i created this list where angolan developers can see the companies, where they can find a job in Angola.
 Some of this companies don't need a developer wright now, but it is always nice to know.

 Contributions are very welcome!
-Feal free to make a PR and i will merge as long as all the company are listed in alphabetical order.
+Feel free to make a PR and i will merge as long as all the companies are listed in alphabetical order.

 ## Companies